tempname11/WorkingTitle4/notes/medium_term.md

     need to enable their presence by default, and also fix the actual errors.

 - fullscreen toggle: weird visual jump

+- texture mip levels are generated at runtime

 ### refactoring
 - InflightGPU would be easier to use inside SessionData